 Well, a year after its debut on the big screen in Japan, the final chapter of the long-running "Odoru Dai Sosasen"（踊る大捜査線） is finally making its way to TV Japan tomorrow night.
 So, on that note, it was time to go over the original first soundtrack for the 1997 TV series by Akihiko Matsumoto（松本晃彦） to complement my article on the famous theme song.

 I didn't find out about the series until it was basically over.
 But catching it in reruns in the afternoon made me appreciate not only the show with Yuji Oda and Toshiro Yanagiba, but also the techno-influenced soundtrack by Matsumoto.
 I did end up getting that original CD along with a couple of more albums from the movies.
-Just like Toshifumi Hinata's（日向敏文） classic soundtrack for another Yuji Oda series, "Tokyo Love Story", "Odoru Dai Sosasen" (aka Bayside Shakedown) also has some very recognizably strong themes.
+Just like Toshifumi Hinata's（日向敏文）classic soundtrack for another Yuji Oda series, "Tokyo Love Story", "Odoru Dai Sosasen" (aka Bayside Shakedown) also has some very recognizably strong themes.
 Unfortunately, it was actually a bit more difficult than expected to track some of these on YouTube, but I managed to glean a few.
-The above video contains all of the openings for the original TV series, specials and movies, but I picked this one up since it starts with the orchestral version of "CX", which actually launched the pilot episode instead of the "El Cascabel"-inspired theme song.
+The above video contains the music for the original TV series including the dance version of "CX".

 "CX" is the theme for the institution that is supposed to serve and protect, and has that officious heroes-in-everyday-action march feeling to it.
 The dance version, which also popped up throughout the franchise, is the one placed in the original soundtrack CD, though.